ubc-library-rc/dri-needs-assessment/arc.md

 **Recommendation 1:**  As UBC Library and IT are also leaders in both these areas, coordinate services across these units to maximize efforts, resources, and discoverability of services;

-**Finding 2:**  ARC sits as a close second behind UBC Library as a leader in DMP support and training at UBC, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available;
+**Finding 2:**  ARC sits as a close second behind UBC Library as a leader in DMP support and training, and this is an area in which a vast majority of respondents wanted both training and support, but didn’t know they were available;

 **Recommendation 2:**  Coordinate DMP and other RDM services with the Library to maximize efforts, resources, and discoverability of services;